hypervel/hypervel.org/docs/docs/eloquent-resources.md

 }
 ```

-When returning additional meta data from your resources, you never have to worry about accidentally overriding the `links` or `meta` keys that are automatically added by Laravel Hyperf when returning paginated responses.
+When returning additional meta data from your resources, you never have to worry about accidentally overriding the `links` or `meta` keys that are automatically added by Hypervel when returning paginated responses.
 Any additional `links` you define will be merged with the links provided by the paginator.

 #### Top Level Meta Data